cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 This sets the base URI for all instances.
 Examples of valid URIs include `http://www.theworldavatar.com/ifc/` and  `https://www.theworldavatar.com/bim#`.

 A default URI of `http://www.theworldavatar.com/ifc/resources_16UUID/` is also available.
 Please access this with a request of `"uri":"default"`.

+Note that the instantiation process can be memory-intensive, and will require at least 8GB of RAM allocated for more complex IFC models.
+However, if your specifications are too low, you may instantiate only the core triples, (excluding the geometry triples), by sending a POST request to `~url~/ifc2ontobim-agent/convert-no-geom`.

 ###### Sample POST request
 Run the agent by sending a POST request with the required JSON Object to `http://localhost:3025/ifc2ontobim-agent/convert`.
 A sample request is as follows: